 The Anointed One is one of the few recurring vampires to never show his, leaving it ambiguous as to whether or not it would've been Nightmare Retardant or just silly.

 Willow has two game faces, her lesser used "Light Willow" look and her more well-known "Dark Willow" persona that comes complete with black eyes, black hair, and evil face veins.

-Doyle had one too; his demon form has green skin and is covered in spikes.
+Doyle has one too; his demon form has green skin and is covered in spikes.
 He's stronger in demon form, but prefers his human form, but this is because he likes to pass for (relatively) human, not due to bloodlust.
-Played for humor in that Doyle would involuntarily shift to his demon form (though only for a moment) when he sneezed.
+Played for humor in that Doyle involuntarily shifts to his demon form (though only for a moment) when he sneezes.

 Vampires in Being Human normally look completely human, but when about to bite people or otherwise get violent, their eyes turn solid black and their fangs come out.
 They're also able to consciously activate this when they aren't being violent, but still want to scare people.

 In Kamen Rider Faiz, an Orphnoch will typically show a shadowy version of its transformed state over its face as a way of saying "don't screw with me."
 This isn't the actual battle mode, though (that would be a full transformation into the rubber suit, which starts with the 'game face' appearing.)